laraquah/Paws-and-Claws-Cafe/README.md

 ## 📘 About Us Page (`aboutus.html`)

-Here I explain the fictional purpose of Police Eyes and the team behind it.
+Here I explain the fictional purpose of Paws & Claws Cafe and the team behind it.
-_(Insert screenshot below)_

 ![About Us Screenshot](./images/AboutUsPage.png)